telerik/fiddler-core-docs/getting-started/download-product-files.md

 * Additional NuGet packages and extensions.
 * Old versions of the FiddlerCore engine.

-In order to download these you need to take the following steps:
+To download these, you need to take the following steps:

 1. Log into your [Telerik account](https://www.telerik.com/account/).